emanuelzone/FlashMessage/README.md

 $di->setShared('flashMessages', function() use ($di){ $flashMessages = new Ezon\FlashMessage\FlashController($di); return $flashMessages; });

 In the router you also need to add the css-stylesheet flashmessages.css.
-Make sure that the name in the css corresponds to the name in the addMessage function.
+Make sure that the name in the css corresponds to the name in the addMessage function if you decide to add a new message.

 #Add the route in your front controller: